aertslab/scenicplus/docs/tutorials.rst

 .. image:: images/cerebellum_network.png
     :width: 500

-**SCENIC+ analysis on non-multiome data: seperate scATAC-seq and scRNA-seq on different cells of the same sample**
+**SCENIC+ analysis on non-multiome data: separate scATAC-seq and scRNA-seq on different cells of the same sample**

-It is possible to run the SCENIC+ workflow on samples for which you have seperate scATAC-seq and scRNA-seq on different cells of the same samples.
+It is possible to run the SCENIC+ workflow on samples for which you have separate scATAC-seq and scRNA-seq on different cells of the same samples.
 Here, we will generate pseudo-multiome data by sampling cells from the scRNA-seq and scATAC-seq experiment and combining them into *metacells*.
 This sampling happens within the same celltype.
 So one prerequisite to be able to run the analysis is a good annotation of the scATAC-seq